 He also offered support and advice throughout my training cycle.
 Under Nate's guidance I was feeling more confident, healthier, and running faster than ever before.

--Brittany, pharmacist and mother of twins
+-Brittany, pharmacist and mother of three, and Boston Qualifier

 My New Years resolution in 2012 was to do the one thing I hated the most for the longest.
 So of course, I signed up for the Twin Cities Marathon, seven months before the race.
 Before that, I had never run longer than 30 seconds.
 So, I signed myself up for a series of smaller races.
 A 5k, a 10k, 10 mile, 25k.
 The other recommendation I got from friends was to join the Running Room's marathon training program.